nattana-chira/dero-php-framework/README.md

 # phpframework
-custom php framework with MVC structure
+Dero is a mini custom php framework with MVC structure for PHP to build basic restful api website

 included libs
   - jquery